 The Ministry of Health, Labour and Welfare (the "MHLW") regulates drugs and medical devices under the Pharmaceuticals and Medical Devices Act (the "PMD Act") and its implementing regulations.
 The MHLW delegates part of the oversight to the Pharmaceuticals and Medical Devices Agency (the "PMDA"), an independent administrative institution.
 In order to market a drug or a highly-controlled medical device in Japan, marketing authorization must be obtained in advance.
 Foreign companies that plan to import drugs or medical devices into Japan must be registered with the MHLW through a separate process.
 The process for obtaining marketing authorization includes preclinical tests, clinical trials and compliance review of the application for marketing authorization by the PMDA.
 After marketing authorization is obtained, drugs and medical devices are subject to continuing regulations under the PMD Act.
 For example, a new drug is subject to periodic reexamination by the MHLW and the marketing authorization holder must continue to collect clinical data during such specified reexamination period.
-In addition, the marketing authorization holder must report to the MHLW when it learns of new information regarding the efficacy and safety of its product, including occurrences of adverse events.
+In addition, the marketing authorization holder must continue to collect clinical data during such specified reexamination regarding the efficacy and safety of its product, including occurrences of adverse events.